yl-ang/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all books using the `book list` command.
 List all patrons using the `patron list` command.
 Multiple books in the book list.
 Multiple patrons in the patron list.
 The first book must be available.
 The first patron is not borrowing any book with the same ISBN as the first book.
 The second book is already borrowed by the second patron.

    2. Test case: `borrow 1 1 01-May-2022`<br>
       Expected: First book is borrowed by first patron with a return date of 01-May-2022.
 The initial `Available` tag on the borrowed book is changed to `Borrowed`.
 Two additional rows of information is shown under `Borrowed`.
 The additional information is the borrower's name and the return date.
+Details of the book loan shown in status message.

    3. Test case: `borrow 1 2 01-May-2022`<br>
       Expected: No book is borrowed.
 Error details shown in the status message.